Prayukti-Jain/PersonalAssistant/README.md

 Using the Personal Assistance, you can :

-Add your tasks.(According to different categories) Update your tasks.
+Add your tasks (According to different categories) Update your tasks.
 Delete your tasks.
 View all your tasks.